Igi11111/ArqOS/README.md

 🔧 Highly customizable – full control over the system

-📦 Pacman & AUR support – access to the full Arch ecosystem
+📦 Pacman & AUR support – access to the full Arch ecosystem<br/>

-🖥️ Installer
+🖥️ Installer<br/>

 ArqOS uses a customized version of the Linexin Installer, originally developed by Linexy.